 Theorem 3.1 was proved conclusively by Reimer without need of assuming Conjecture 1.1.
-However, we will show that Theorem 3.1 follows directly if we assume Conjecture 1.1, in order to highlight a structural property of union-closed families of sets.
+However, we show that Theorem 3.1 follows directly if we assume Conjecture 1.1, in order to highlight the nested structure of union-closed families.

 \textbf{Proposition 3.2.} \textit{Conjecture 1.1} $\implies$ \textit{Theorem 3.1.}